 It is also in the news that Ethereum could be the first public blockchain to come on the Hyperledger platform.
 A proposal has been submitted and if the open-source consortium’s committee approves, Pantheon project would be on Hyperledger.
 Pantheon is a suite of Ethereum-based services which is used to develop enterprise applications with features like privacy and permissioning.

 Participation of Peers

 In the conventional data storage systems, it is one entity who gets to keep a copy of the ledger.
-As a result, it is this entity who gets to control the data and has a say over which data is contributed and which parties are allowed to contribute to that data.
+As a result, it that entity is the one who gets to control the data and has a say over which data is contributed and which parties are allowed to contribute to that data.
 In the case of all three Hyperledger Fabric, Corda and Quorum, as they are permissioned enterprise blockchains, the participation is restricted.
 The participants are selected in advance and the network access is restricted to these members only.

-Hyperledger Fabric v1.4.1 introduced Raft as a crash fault tolerance consensus.
+Hyperledger Fabric v2.0 introduced Raft as a crash fault tolerance consensus without KAFKA.
 Raft follows a “leader and follower” model wherein a leader node is elected for every channel and the decision taken by the leader node is replicated by the follower nodes.
-In case of failure, Raft ensures that the system is able to take decisions and process client requests.
+In case of failure, Raft ensures that the system is able to make decisions and process client requests.

 In Corda, the concept of block and chains becomes state changes and transactions.
 Being developed by financial institutions and banks, this blockchain aims to achieve more scalability and resolve the privacy concerns faced by the banks.
 This happens in Corda by including “Notaries” in the network.
 The Notaries perform the function of the miners, they are the ones who validate the transactions.
 If a transaction is validated and timestamped by a notary, it can be included in the immutable chain.
 Notaries can be centralized (eg. R3 or the banks) or they can be distributed.